TNTurnerLab/PYRUS/README.md

       ex: -p .t1.cn.bed.gz
 "-i":

-  Input a Color for initial line when using -d line, defualt color is blue.
+  Input a Color for initial line when using -d line, default color is blue.

     default=NULL